Club History

 COVID-19 shutdown

-The three year old ChampCar iRacing League comes into its own.
-With racing shut down, the CCiRL is packed with racers trying to keep their driving skills up to date while struggling with having to stay away from real tracks.
+The ChampCar iRacing League came into its own.
+With real racing shut down, the CCiRL filled with racers trying to keep their skills sharp while staying away from tracks.

 ChampCar eRacing iRacing league

-ChampCar returns to racing at Willow Springs in California, and then a week later IMSA opens the July 4 weekend with ChampCar at Daytona.
-No one dares to tell IMSA that ChampCars now have fenders.
+ChampCar returned at Willow Springs, and then a week later IMSA opened the July 4 weekend with ChampCar at Daytona.

 IMSA and ChampCar at Daytona